 Care coordination, when performed well, benefits patients, providers, and payer organizations.
 Patients receive optimal care, providers are better informed, and there is less wasteful spending on things like unnecessary testing or duplicative procedures.
 The level of organization allows for a vendor like Lightbeam to compile a detailed analysis of a client’s high-risk population, break it down further into smaller cohorts, and direct targeted care management interventions.
 Care coordination is another level of invaluable visibility that is a worthwhile investment in care management.

-Christine DiNoia, BSN, RN, is a Clinical Transformation Advisor at Lightbeam.
+Christine DiNoia, BSN, RN, is the Director of Clinical Programs at Lightbeam.